MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/dossier-info-api.md

 ## Get visualization data

-You can use the `MstrDossier.getVisualizationData()` function in the Embedding SDK to retrieve the data of a single visualization.
+You can use the `MstrDossier.getVisualizationData()` function in the Native Embedding SDK to retrieve the data of a single visualization.

 | `getVisualizationData()` |                                                          |
 | ------------------------ | -------------------------------------------------------- |